How To Teach Essential Skills In SchoolOct 28, 2022

 There is nothing soft about soft skills.
-In the 21st century, the number one reason people are fired from their jobs is not because they’re not proficient at factoring polynomials or understanding exactly how to use a semicolon.
+In the 21st century, the number one reason people are fired from their jobs is not because they’re improficient at factoring polynomials or understanding exactly how to use a semicolon.
 It’s not even because they’re not knowledgable about the work they are doing.
 People are fired because they don’t know how to collaborate, critically think, exude confidence, and think outside the box.
 There is nothing soft about being fired.
-Academic content and semicolons are still important, but possibly more so are these essential skills.
+Polynomials and semicolons are still important, but possibly more so are these essential skills.
 Here is how we can teach essential skills in school so that students are prepared for career and life.

 Start career exploration earlier.